bcgsc/mavis/docs/source/theory.rst

 .. figure:: _static/read_pairs_insertion.svg
     :width: 100%

-    Flanking read pair evidence for an insertion event. the read pairs will have a smaller than expected fragment size when mapped to the reference genome because in the mutant genome they are father apart, owing to the insertion event.
-(B1) the first breakpoint which has a left orientation (B2) the second breakpoint which has a right orientation.
+    Flanking read pair evidence for an insertion event.
+The read pairs will have a smaller than expected fragment size when mapped to the reference genome because in the mutant genome they are father apart, owing to the insertion event.
+(B1) The first breakpoint which has a left orientation.
+(B2) The second breakpoint which has a right orientation.
 Both breakpoints would be on the positive strand (assuming that the input is stranded) which means that the first read in the pair would be on the positive strand and the second read in the pair would be on the negative/reverse strand.